Top 10 David Bowie Album Covers

 David Bowie Album Covers Diamond Dogs

 There was no doubt that David Bowie’s Diamond Dogs album cover would be our choice for the best David Bowie album cover.
-Just look at that cover, it’s a work of absolute brilliance and defines an artist willing to push the limits as far as he could.
+Just look at that cover; it’s a work of absolute brilliance and defines an artist willing to push the limits as far as possible.
 The Diamond Dogs album was released in 1974.
 The album cover was a painting of a painting done by Belgian artist Guy Peellaert.
 David Bowie’s half-man, half-dog likeness caused much controversy because when the gatefold opened from front to back, it showed male genitalia.
 The album cover was quickly censored.
-Certain CD issues restored the original artwork.
+Specific CD issues restored the original artwork.

 Updated May 22, 2023